meta2020/DTAsens/README.md

 Two formats of data are applicable:

-  - Number of TP/FN/FP/TN
+  - Data with `TP, FN, FP, TN` as column names

-  - After logit transformation: y1/y2/v1/v2
+  - Data after logit-transformation with `y1, y2, v1, v2` as column names

-<span style="color:red">**Attention: the column names of data must be
+<span style="color:red">**The column names of data must be
 either of the above.**</span>

 <!-- ## Example -->